mf342/Maryann-et-al.-2025/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 **#Repository Structure**
+To reproduce any plot, you can download the contents in the following folders, and update the file paths where the files are stored.
+Once this is done, you should be able to generate all the plots as seen in the paper.

 **Figure 1:** Synthetic Horizons data for asteroid 2024 ON (Sept 5–6, 2024, 1 hour cadence, 48 observations, addition of randomly generated 20 mas noise) and code to reproduce the figure.

 **Figure 2:** Synthetic Horizons data for asteroid 4953/1990 MU (Oct 30–31, 2024, 1 hour cadence, 48 observations, addition of randomly generated 20 mas noise) and corresponding code.

 **Figure 3:** Synthetic Horizons data for 20 asteroids over a short observational arc of ~4 hours (Sept 5–6, 2024, added randomly generated 20 mas noise) with code for distance-measurements.

-**Figure 4:** Synthetic Horizons data for the same 20 asteroids over a multi-night arc, five days, three observations per night (Sept 5–9, 2024, added randomly generated 20 mas noise) with code for distance-measurements.
+**Figure 4:** Synthetic Horizons data for the same 20 asteroids over a multi-night arc, five days, three observations per night (Sept 5–9, 2024, added randomly generated 20 mas noise) with code for distance measurements.

-**Figure 5-7 & Table 1-3:** Figure 5 compares real-time PROMPT observations of 2024 ON and 4953 with corresponding Horizons predictions as seen in Table 2 and 3.
-Figure 6 uses real-time PROMPT data for 2024 ON (~4 hr arc) to compute distance using Eq.
+**Figure 5-7 & Table 1-3:** Figure 5 compares real-time PROMPT observations of 2024 ON and 4953/1990 MU with corresponding Horizons predictions; associated results appear in Tables 2 and 3.
+Figure 6 uses real-time PROMPT observations of 2024 ON (~4-hour arc) as seen in Table 2 to compute distance using Eq.
 1 in the manuscript; results appear in Table 1.
-Figure 7 applies the same analysis to 4953/1990 MU (~7 hr arc), with results also shown in Table 1.
+Figure 7 applies the same analysis to 4953/1990 MU (~7-hour arc) as seen in Table 3, with results also included in Table 1.

-**Figure 8:** Comparism of distances measurements from figures 3 and 4 with Find_Orb for both single and multiple night observations.
+**Figure 8:** Comparison of distance measurements from figures 3 and 4 with Find_Orb for both single and multiple night observations.

 **Figure 9 & Table 4:** Find_Orb-based orbital uncertainty comparing two observational cases: Observations with diversity and observations without diversity.
 The dataset includes input observational files into Find_Orb (file named with .obs extension), code, and visualizations from Find_Orb.

-**Figure 10 & Table 5:** Fractional distance uncertainty and script for multi-survey comparisons.
+**Figure 10 & Table 5:** Fractional distance uncertainty and script for multi-survey comparison.